Page last updated 10/04/2017

 c/o Center for Black Literature at Medgar Evers College, CUNY

 1650 Bedford Avenue

 Brooklyn, NY 11225

-Call for Papers: Respondents to the Call for Papers may submit their two-page proposals via e-mail to Dr. Brenda M. Greene at email@example.com .
+Call for Papers: Respondents to the Call for Papers may submit their two-page proposals via e-mail to Dr. Brenda M. Greene at firstname.lastname@example.org and Clarence Reynolds at email@example.com.
 Please “cc’” firstname.lastname@example.org.
-To learn more about the “Call for Papers,” please visit this page on the Web site.
+To learn more about the “Call for Papers,” please visit the page directly.
 Once selected, details on the presentation of the papers will be provided when available.
 Again, proposals will not be accepted after listed deadlines.

 Were your questions answered?
 If you have additional questions please contact the Center for Black Literature at 718-804-8883.
 Thank you.